Gamevy/rohrpost-frontend-client/README.md

 // This works for both environments var rohrpost = new Rohrpost({
   'connectionUrl': 'http://yourdomain.com:12345/yourconnection', // This is needed
-  'proxy': 'http://localhost:8888' // This only works in nodejs });
+});

 rohrpost.once('my.event', function(data) {